QuantEcon/lecture-python-intro/lectures/business_cycle.md

                     g_params, b_params, t_params)
 ```

-We find that there is a cyclical pattern across time, and the economy shrinks during recessions.
+We find that there is a cyclical pattern over time where the economy shrinks during recessions.

-Let's look at a few more countries around the world
+Let's look at a few more countries around the world.

 +++

-Britain has a similar pattern compared to the US.
+The United Kingdom has a similar pattern compared to the US.

-However, it experiences a more significant drop in GDP growth during global economic recessions.
+However, it experiences a more significant drop in GDP growth rate during global economic recessions

 ```{code-cell} ipython3
 fig, ax = plt.subplots()